01-edu/public/subjects/java/piscine/Palindrome/README.md

 Create a file `Palindrome.java`.

-Write a function `isPalindrome` that returns true if the String as parameter is a palindrome, i.e. can be read in both direction (e.g. 'kayak').
+Write a function `isPalindrome` that returns true if the String in parameter is a palindrome, i.e. Have same spelling backwards and forwards (e.g. 'kayak').

 ### Expected Functions